 The marketing industry is filled with more tactics to consider than you can count and a host of strategic solutions positioned to address challenging pain points.
 Every once in awhile, the opportunity arises to hone in on a persistently untapped channel to create a new marketing category.

-Did you know that 74% of consumers identify word-of-mouth as a key influencer in their purchasing decision?
+Did you know that 74% of consumers identify referral marketing as a key influencer in their purchasing decision?
 To put it simply, customers value share-worthy experiences and have gotten used to passing on good news to others.

 According to a recent survey conducted online by Harris Poll on behalf of Ambassador, 82 percent of people say they seek recommendations from friends and family when considering a purchase.
 Brands that encourage customers to share recommendations via referral marketing are building off of a natural inclination to share with others.
 Instead of wondering about the organic conversations that online audiences are having about your brand, companies can leverage a platform that scales and transforms ...